What Computer Parts do you need to build a PC, you ask? Does this mean you want to build your own PC? That is absolutely splendid! 🙂

 Let’s take a closer look at them:

-The Computer case is nothing more than a fancy looking box that holds all of the PC’s components.
+The Computer case is nothing more than a fancy-looking box that holds all of the PC’s components.
 It can be opened and closed and usually has pre-defined areas with screws and holes where all the other Components are supposed to be placed and attached to.

 PC Cases come in different colors, sizes, with or without fans, some have LED lights some don’t, some have glass side panels, some others look absolutely crazy.

 The Motherboard is a Printed Circuit Board that every other Computer Hardware Component will be attached to.
-It is like a central Hub that manages all the other Parts.
+It is like a central hub that manages and connects all of your other Parts.

 The Motherboard has connectors for cables like power cables and data cables, slots for cards like GPUs & sockets for CPUs.

-There are also lots of little building blocks like transistors, capacitors, jumpers and lots of other tiny parts, that all go towards making your different hardware components work well together.
+There are also lots of little building blocks like transistors, capacitors, jumpers, and lots of other tiny parts, that all go towards making your different hardware components work well together.

 This is usually the first step in picking new parts for your own pc build.
-Pick a CPU, check what socket it has, and then pick a compatible Mainboard.
-Continue on from there.
+Pick a CPU, check what socket it has, and then pick a compatible Motherboard.

 A CPU is the Central Processing Unit of a Computer, and without it, nothing really works.

-Almost everything you do on a Computer will have to be calculated by the CPU in some way, so having a fast CPU (high clocks and high core count) will make your PC faster.
+Almost everything you do on a computer will have to be calculated by the CPU in some way, so having a fast CPU (high clocks and high core count) will make your PC faster.

 This means it has to be cooled to be able to operate flawlessly.
 What do we need for cooling a CPU?
 A CPU-Cooler! 🙂

-Example: Are you planning on buying an LGA 1151 v2 CPU like the Intel i9 9900K?
-You need an LGA 1151 v2 Mainboard and an LGA 1151 v2 CPU-Cooler too.
+Example: Are you planning on buying an AM4 CPU like the AMD Ryzen 5900X?
+You need an AM4 Socket Motherboard and an AM4 compatible CPU-Cooler too.
 Easy as that!

 Graphics Card (GPU)